Stewart lifts Storm to Game 1 WNBA Finals win over Aces

 HELPING HAND: Bird broke the playoff assists record of 14 she held with Courtney Vandersloot of Chicago.
 Eight players had reached 11 assists in a finals game before Bird's record performance.
 She also set her own career-best for assists regular season and the playoffs.

-“I think Stewie and Jewell were pretty much on fire,” Bird said.
-“The way our team plays and the offence was constructed dates back to when Jenny Boucek was our coach.
+''I think Stewie and Jewell were pretty much on fire,'' Bird said. ''The way our team plays and the offense was constructed dates back to when Jenny Boucek was our coach.
 We move it in a way to create opportunity as a point guard trying to find the open player.
-Assists is a two-person thing and those two played amazing.”
+Assists is a two-person thing and those two played amazing.''

 BEST SELLER: Bird had the top-selling jersey in the WNBA this season, the league announced earlier Friday.
 It's the first time in her career that the Storm guard led the list.